How Narconon is Different From Dual Diagnosis

 Here’s How the Narconon Program Avoids any Need for “Dual Diagnosis” Labels or Drugs

-Using no drugs of any kind, the Narconon program specifies the exact nutritional support that replaces the nutrients that were obliterated by drug or alcohol abuse.
+Using no drugs of any kind, other than those prescribed by a doctor for a medical condition, the Narconon program specifies the exact nutritional support that replaces the nutrients that were obliterated by drug or alcohol abuse.
 In particular, B vitamins are burned up during drug and alcohol consumption and can be involved in the creation of depression and other mental phenomena.

-A recovering addict enters the withdrawal phase that precedes the Narconon program and begins to take the specific nutritional supplementation recommended for that phase.
+A recovering addict enters the withdrawal phase as the first step of the Narconon program and begins to take the specific nutritional supplementation recommended for that phase.
 The supplementation includes B vitamins, vitamin C, niacinamide and other complementary vitamins, and a calming calcium magnesium drink.
 Other supplements may be given for problems specific to an individual.
-These supplements are given on a regular schedule during the recovering addict's waking hours.
+These supplements are given on a regular schedule during the recovering addict’s waking hours.

 This nutrition begins to repair the ravages of an addictive lifestyle that usually includes neglect of one’s basic needs such as sleep and nourishing foods.
 And since depression can be the product of nutritional deficiency, it can begin to lift the crushing depression that can accompany withdrawal to some drugs.

 Gentle reorienting exercises help the recovering person realize that they have started a new phase in life, one of recovery, not of continued substance abuse, lies, self-destruction and possibly crime.
 Physical assists calm the recovering person’s aches and spasms, making withdrawal a tolerable process for most people.